azudi/ranges/Readme.md

     //SEMICIRCLE AND CIRCLE
     extratext:             "Uprise in Bitcoin",      // To add an extra text for description (--string)
+    gradient:                object,                 // To set the backround gradient  (--object)

     //LINE
       lineborder:               true,      // To set if there is border (--true/false)